trng/github-push-and-merge/README.md

 <br>

 ## Usage
+Create new repo on github.com.

+Just clone and run github-push-and-merge.
+For system-wide runniing you will be prompted (with first run) to create softlink to this script in */usr/local/bin* folder (requires sudo rights).
-Just clone and run within your local git repo folder.
+Then you can run github-push-and-merge within your local git repo folder(s).
 Every step is guided and controlled by exit codes.

-With first run you will be prompted to create softlink to this script in */usr/local/bin* folder (requires sudo rights).

 <br>